 - Innovation Strategy: Innovation strategy is the process of developing new products, services, and processes that can give a company a competitive advantage.
 It involves identifying customer needs, brainstorming ideas, developing prototypes and testing them.

 - Operational Strategy: Operational strategy focuses on how to optimize resources and processes in order to create value and achieve organizational goals.
 It involves analyzing current operations, setting goals and objectives, and creating plans to reach those goals.

-➡️Strategic management enables organizations to evaluate their current performance and make decisions to improve it.
+- Strategic management enables organizations to evaluate their current performance and devise ways to improvise.

-➡️Additionally, having a strategy in place can help organizations remain competitive, as well as identify opportunities for growth.
+- Having a strong strategy based on deep market research helps organizations remain competitive, as well as identify opportunities for growth.

-The impact of strategic management on business can be significant.
-An effective strategy can lead to increased profitability, improved competitive advantage, and better customer relationships.
+Strategic management has a significant impact on businesses.
+An effective strategy can lead to increased profitability, improved competitive advantage, better customer relationships & increased organisational efficiency & productivity.